Importing and exporting rules and regulations

 Exporters should be aware that their foreign customers may be required to obtain, import, and re-export licenses from their government.
 For example, as best practice, before shipment, BIS recommends U.S. exporters provide foreign customers (Hong Kong, Singapore/United Arab Emirates) with Export Control Classification Number(ECCN) of items to be exported, and requests a copy of any required licenses.

-A U.S. exporter is not required to obtain a copy of a Hong Kong export license even if the exporter knows the item will be subsequently re-exported from Hong Kong.
-However, the Hong Kong re-exporter itself is required to obtain a Hong Kong export license or other documentation before re-exporting.
-The exporter and re-exporter will need to maintain copies of these documents for record-keeping for at least five years from the date of export or re-export.
+A U.S. exporter is not needed to obtain a copy of a Hong Kong export license even if the exporter knows the item will be then re-exported from Hong Kong.
+However, the Hong Kong re-exporter itself is needed to obtain a Hong Kong export license or other documentation before re-exporting.
+The exporter and re-exporter will need to keep copies of these documents for record-keeping for at least five years from the date of export or re-export.